Institutional Review Board (IRB)

 Research studies that are more than minimal risk require a full review by the IRB committee and all researchers associated with the study (including student researchers) must provide a certification of ethics training prior to proposal review.

 MAJOR CATEGORIES OF IRB PROPOSALS

-- All faculty or staff research projects that meet the definition of human subjects research according to the IRB decision tree must be approved by the IRB before any recruitment or data collection can begin.
+All faculty or staff research projects that meet the definition of human subjects research must be approved by the IRB before any recruitment or data collection can begin.

 When Southwestern University students study abroad and conduct research on people, they are required to go through an Institutional Review Board (IRB) approval process.
 To make sure that the research students conduct while abroad meets the Southwestern University Institutional Review Board guidelines, please read through the IRB policy for Student Research Abroad.

 4. MODIFICATIONS AND EXTENSIONS OF PREVIOUSLY-APPROVED RESEARCH (INCLUDING CLASS PROJECTS)

 See Modifications and Extensions guidelines for additional information.